-Optimize the RT-LAMP protocol by tweaking the reaction temperature and time, while observing the impact on amplicon yield.
+Optimize the LAMP protocol by tweaking the reaction temperature and time, while observing the impact on amplicon yield.

-Presence of inhibitors
+• Presence of inhibitors

-While robust to most inhibitors, reactions using Polaris® Lyophilizable RT-LAMP Buffer 6x are nevertheless susceptible to inhibition.
+While robust to most inhibitors, Polaris® Lyophilizable LAMP Master Mix 4x is nevertheless susceptible to inhibition.
 Most common inhibitors are well tolerated in normal quantities, but larger amounts may reduce reaction efficiency and amplicon yield.
 Take care not to use overly crude samples in large amounts or less-than-ideal reaction components (for example, molecular-grade, DEPC-treated water is always recommended).